-A lot of people feel really smart when creating their own website.
+A lot of people feel really smart when creating their own free website.
 After a little searching, they discover a “free” platform with a drag and drop interface that seems so great.
 No knowledge of coding required and you feel like a rock star!
 What could go wrong?
 The problem is not that you are saving money with a free option, the problem is that this option is costing you an average of more than double or even triple what you save.

 The largest cost of using a free platform for many people is a hidden one.
 It’s the cost of websites built by users who may not know what makes a website really work, therefore it doesn’t get found, or it doesn’t function well.
 That lack of functionality is costing you business every day.